-(D) TIMELY REPAIR.—A clause that requires the contractor to provide a repair or replacement in a timely manner in respect to any new security vulnerability discovered through any of the databases described in subparagraph (A)(i)(I) or from the coordinated disclosure program described in subsection (b) in the event the vulnerability cannot be remediated through an update described in subparagraph (C).

-(E) CONTINUATION OF SERVICES.—A clause that requires the contractor to provide the purchasing agency with general information on the ability of the device to be updated, such as—
+(F) shall require the contractor to provide the purchasing agency with general information on the ability of the device to be updated, such as—

 (i) the manner in which the device receives security updates;

+(ii) the business terms, including any fees for ongoing security support, under which security updates will be provided for a covered device;

-(ii) the anticipated timeline for ending security support associated with the Internet-connected device;
+(iii) the anticipated timeline for ending security support associated with the covered device;

-(iii) formal notification when security support has ceased; and
+(iv) formal notification when security support has ceased; and

-(iv) any additional information recommended by the National Telecommunications and Information Administration.

-(2) EXCEPTIONS.—

-(A) DEVICES WITH SEVERELY LIMITED FUNCTIONALITY.—

-(i) IN GENERAL.—If an executive agency reasonably believes that procurement of an Internet-connected device with limited data processing and software functionality consistent with paragraph (1) would be unfeasible or economically impractical, the executive agency may petition the Director for a waiver to the requirements contained in paragraph (1) in order to purchase a non-compliant Internet-connected device.
+(v) other information as deemed necessary by the Director.

+(3) ALIGNMENT WITH FISMA.—In issuing the guidelines required under paragraph (1), the Director, in consultation with the Administrator of General Services, shall ensure that such guidelines are, to the greatest extent practicable, consistent with, non-duplicative of, and in compliance with any applicable established information security policies, procedures, standards, and compliance requirements under the Federal Information Security Management Act of 2002, as amended (Chapter 35 of title 44, United States Code).

-(ii) ALTERNATE CONDITIONS TO MITIGATE CYBERSECURITY RISKS.—
+(b) ALTERNATE CONDITIONS TO MITIGATE CYBERSECURITY RISKS.—

-(I) IN GENERAL.—Not later than 180 days after the date of the enactment of this Act, the Director, in close coordination with NIST, shall define a set of conditions that—
+(1) IN GENERAL.—Not later than 180 days after the date of the enactment of this Act, the Director, in coordination with NIST, shall define a set of conditions that—

-(aa) ensure an Internet-connected device that does not comply with paragraph (1) can be used with a level of security that is equivalent to the level of security described in paragraph (1)(A); and
+(A) ensure a covered device that does not comply with the standard security clause under subsection (a) can be used with a level of security that is equivalent to the level of security described in subsection (a)(2); and

-(bb) shall be met in order for an executive agency to purchase such a non-compliant device.
+(B) shall be met in order for an executive agency to purchase such a non-compliant device.

-(II) REQUIREMENTS.—In defining a set of conditions that must be met for non-compliant devices as required under subclause (I), the Director, in close coordination with NIST and relevant industry entities, may consider the use of conditions including—
+(2) REQUIREMENTS.—In defining a set of conditions that must be met for non-compliant devices as required under paragraph (1), the Director, in coordination with NIST and relevant industry entities, may consider the use of conditions including—

-(aa) network segmentation or micro-segmentation;
+(A) network segmentation or micro-segmentation;

-(bb) the adoption of system level security controls, including operating system containers and microservices;
+(B) the adoption of system level security controls, including operating system containers and microservices;

-(cc) multi-factor authentication; and
+(C) multi-factor authentication; and

-(dd) intelligent network solutions and edge systems, such as gateways, that can isolate, disable, or remediate connected devices.
+(D) intelligent network solutions and edge systems, such as gateways, that can isolate, disable, or remediate connected devices.

-(iii) SPECIFICATION OF ADDITIONAL PRECAUTIONS.—To address the long-term risk of non-compliant Internet-connected devices acquired in accordance with an exception under this paragraph, the Director, in coordination with NIST and private-sector industry experts, may stipulate additional requirements for management and use of non-compliant devices, including deadlines for the removal, replacement, or disabling of non-compliant devices (or their Internet-connectivity), as well as minimal requirements for gateway products to ensure the integrity and security of the non-compliant devices.
+(C) SPECIFICATION OF ADDITIONAL PRECAUTIONS.—To address the long-term risk of non-compliant covered devices acquired in accordance with an exception under this paragraph, the Director, in coordination with NIST and private-sector industry experts, may stipulate additional requirements for management and use of non-compliant devices, including deadlines for the removal, replacement, or disabling of non-compliant devices (or their Internet-connectivity), as well as minimal requirements for gateway products to ensure the integrity and security of the non-compliant devices.

 (B) EXISTING THIRD-PARTY SECURITY STANDARD.—

-(i) IN GENERAL.—If an existing third-party security standard for Internet-connected devices provides an equivalent or greater level of security to that described in paragraph (1)(A), an executive agency may allow a contractor to demonstrate compliance with that standard in lieu of the requirements under paragraph (1).
+(i) IN GENERAL.—If an existing voluntary consensus standardfor the security of covered devices provides an equivalent or greater level of security to that described in paragraph (a)(1)(A), the Director shall sunset the requirements under paragraph (a)(1) and modify security clauses to reflect conformity with that voluntary consensus standard.

-(ii) WRITTEN CERTIFICATION.—A contractor providing the Internet-connected device shall provide third-party written certification that the device complies with the security requirements of the industry certification method of the third party.
+(ii) WRITTEN CERTIFICATION.—A contractor providing the covered device shall provide third-party written certification that the device complies with the security requirements of the industry certification method of the third party.

 (iii) NIST.—NIST, in coordination with the Director and other appropriate executive agencies, shall determine—